Understanding Hot Tub Pricing: What You'll Actually Pay

 Real Prices vs. MSRP

 Manufacturers set MSRPs high to give dealers room to negotiate.
-Our data from 1,200+ verified buyer submissions shows:
+Our data from hundreds of verified buyer submissions shows that most buyers pay well below the sticker price.

 - •Best negotiation months: October, November, January